sofiaveras/coLABurbis/README.md

   <li> Visit our guides and participate in the project on Github. </li>
 </ol>

-> ℹ️ ** Important **: You can also participate directly in this repository if you want!
+> ℹ️ <b>Important</b>: You can also participate directly in this repository if you want!

 <h3> License </h3>
 This project is licensed under the <b> GNU General Public License v3.0 </b>